The Emotional Piggy Bank: Building an enriched relationship

 #relationshipimprovement

-Feeling stressed at work from time to time is a normal experience throughout our working career.
-Experiencing some stress is useful in building our capacity to deal with challenges, learn new skills, improve resilience, and solve problems.
-Indeed, without some element of healthy stress, we risk becoming demotivated and disengaged in our job responsibilities.
-However, experiencing work-stress that is severe and over a long period of time can drastically overwhelm our ability to cope and lead to burnout.
+Feeling stressed at work from time to time is a common experience throughout our careers.
+A certain degree of stress can be beneficial, helping us build our capacity to face challenges, learn new skills, improve resilience, and solve problems.
+Indeed, without some level of healthy stress, we risk becoming demotivated and disengaged from our job responsibilities.
+However, when work-related stress becomes severe and prolonged, it can overwhelm our ability to cope, leading to burnout.

 • Excessive fatigue